Beginning a Nursery Business: Producing Your Plants

-If you plan to sell plants you have to have plants to sell right?
+If you plan to sell plants you have to have plants to sell.
 So how does one go about getting a supply of plants for a nursery business?
 As plant retailers we really have only two options: produce the plants on our own or buy them from someone else and resell the plants.
 Both options have some very good advantages which is why many nurseries do a combination of producing their own and buying wholesale plants.
 Today we’ll just talk about propagating the plants for yourself.
-Please keep in mind that these are my observations and that my garden business is only a year old – I’m still learning!
+Please keep in mind that these are my observations and every nursery and garden center will have their own methods of producing plants.

 If you’re a gardener you have no doubt tried your hand at propagating plants by some method or another.
 Seeds, division, cuttings, layering, and tissue culture are all very valid ways to produce plants for your nursery.
 Tissue culture is certainly not for the average gardener but is being used more frequently to mass produce plants.
 Save that technique for later on down the road, we just need to get started!